 - Secure power and hand tools in large buckets tied securely to the roof or 2×6 slip guards

-- Regularly sweep roof to keep them free of any debris that will potentially cause slips and falls.
+- Regularly sweep roofs to keep them free of any debris that will potentially cause slips and falls.

 While a lot of these precautions may seem like common sense, there is a staggering number of injuries and fatalities that occur when working on heights each year.
 Most of which could have been avoided if proper safety measures, supervision and training is present on the job site.